lavmeiker/capistrano-wpcli/README.md

 * `set :local_tmp_dir`<br/>
 A local temp dir which is read and writeable.
 Defaults to `/tmp`.

+* `set :wpcli_args`<br/>
+You can pass arguments directly to WPCLI using this var.
+For example `--network` for a Wordpress Multisite installation.

 ## Contributing

 1. Fork it ( https://github.com/lavmeiker/capistrano-wpcli/fork )